 Laboratory tests

 Eating disorders can cause physical distress on our bodies.
+In severe cases, patients may need to be admitted to a hospital for monitoring and treatment.
 Generally during a physical exam a doctor may order laboratory tests to see if blood count and bone density are showing signs that need to be addressed.
+Some laboratory tests may be performed in a hospital setting, especially if intensive care is required.

 A cardiologist can also detect ventricular problems from laboratory tests.
-Lastly, dentists can notice and might refer for laboratory testing due to tooth decay from stomach acid cause by self induced vomiting.
+Lastly, dentists can notice and might refer for laboratory testing due to tooth decay from stomach acid caused by self induced vomiting.

 Can a Doctor Tell if You have Anorexia?

 Yes.
-Most doctors as stated above would do a physical exam and laboratory tests.
+Most doctors, as stated above, would do a physical exam and laboratory tests to assess how well a patient is functioning both physically and emotionally.
 If suspected, most medical doctors would refer out for a psychological evaluation and might refer directly to an eating disorder treatment program.

 Can I say I have an Eating Disorder Without being Diagnosed?

-Yes, however, a self identified, a person will still be evaluated if seeking help at a facility or outpatient center that offers eating disorders program.
+Yes, however, even if self-identified, a person will still be evaluated by a health care provider if seeking help at a facility or outpatient center that offers eating disorders programs.
+The provider will typically conduct an intake assessment to evaluate food intake patterns, behaviors, and overall health.

-If you believe anorexia, bulimia, or binge eating are in fact present, please seek help with a professional.
+If you believe anorexia, bulimia, or binge eating are in fact present, please seek help with a qualified provider.
+A health care provider can assist with accurate diagnosis, treatment planning, and ongoing support.

 In Conclusion